camos-software/api-guidelines/graph/articles/collections.md

 ### 11.1 Side-by-side collection properties

-The model can be updated to have two collections side-by-side:
+The model can be updated to have two collections side-by-side, deprecating the existing one:
 ```diff
 <EntityType Name="application">
   <Key>